foxfox59/lyllyplayer/README.md

 ### What's new, pussycat?

-- 1.2.0, introduces the **ultra-compact mode**, a simple **theme designer** and slight transparency fixes for the foreground + title text
+- 1.2.1: fixes a rare issue that only happened when using DisplayFusion (apps were fighting for window focus).
-  - Known issue: Always on top occasionally works incorrectly and might break other apps Z-order as well.
-Working on a fix.
+- 1.2.0: introduces the **ultra-compact mode**, a simple **theme designer** and slight transparency fixes for the foreground + title text
-- 1.1.0, initial public release with no major bugs (fingers crossed)
+- 1.1.0: initial public release with no major bugs (fingers crossed)

 ---